Dr Covington is answering your questions!

 If you are looking for a powder version of Vitamin D a protein shake or meal replacement shake is likely the best way to get it!
 For people who don’t like to swallow pills this is a great alternative.

-For example all of our are powder and have approximately 90% of the daily recommended allowance for Vitamin D (see our meal replacement products here → ).
+For example all of our meal replacement products here ). are powder and have approximately 90% of the daily recommended allowance for Vitamin D (check out our

 Other options for easier to ingest Vitamin D (not powder) are chews, gummies, and liquid vitamins, For patients trying to lose weight watch the sugar content in non-pill versions of vitamins.